SpatialVID: A Large-Scale Video Dataset with Spatial Annotations: Introduction

-To bridge the gap between dynamic videos and spatial understanding, we introduce \textbf{SpatialVID} (\figref{fig:data_overview}), a large-scale multimodal dataset that connects raw pixels with the physical world.
-Our curation pipeline begins with over 21,000 hours of raw internet video, manually screened to ensure diversity and motion richness.
-A hierarchical filtering process (\figref{fig:data_flow}) distills the raw videos into a 7,089-hour core dataset of high-quality 720P clips with high-quality camera motion.
-From this core, we construct \textbf{SpatialVID-HQ}, a 1,146-hour balanced subset optimized for robust model training and evaluation.
+Current data falls into two disjoint categories.
+Large-scale video datasets provide rich semantics but lack explicit 3D information~\citep{chen2024panda, nan2024openvid}, offering no geometric ground truth and forcing models to learn spatial relations implicitly from pixels.
+Conversely, spatial datasets such as CO3D~\citep{reizenstein2021common}, RealEstate10K~\citep{zhou2018stereo}, and Tartanair~\citep{wang2020tartanair} provide accurate geometry and camera parameters but remain small, object-centric, or synthetic.
+This division hampers progress toward spatiotemporally coherent world simulators and underscores the need for a dataset that bridges \textit{scene reconstruction} and \textit{world simulation}, closing the gap between semantic diversity without geometry and geometric precision without semantics.
+To bridge the gap between dynamic videos and spatial understanding, we introduce \textbf{SpatialVID} (\figref{fig:teaser}), a large-scale multimodal dataset that connects raw pixels to the physical world.
+Starting from over 21,000 hours of internet video manually screened for diversity and motion richness, we apply a hierarchical filtering pipeline to obtain 7,089 hours of high-quality 720P clips with reliable camera motion.
+From this corpus, we derive \textbf{SpatialVID-HQ}, a 1,111-hour balanced subset optimized for robust training and evaluation.
+Through extensive experiments, we demonstrate that SpatialVID advances tasks such as controllable video generation, world simulation and geometric reconstruction, providing a strong foundation for spatial intelligence research.

 To our knowledge, SpatialVID is the largest dataset of dynamic videos with explicit geometric annotations and makes three primary contributions: